atom/electron/docs/api/web-contents.md

 * `event` Event

+Emitted when the document in the top-level frame is loaded.

+#### Event: 'frame-dom-ready'

+Returns:

+* `event` Event
+* `frame` WebFrameMain

-Emitted when the document in the given frame is loaded.
+Emitted when the document in the either the top-level frame or a sub frame is loaded.

 #### Event: 'page-title-updated'